slazengersnow/AI_English_Chat/replit.md

 ## Recent Changes (August 7, 2025)

+**Page Persistence System Implementation (August 7, 2025)**:
+- Added localStorage-based page state persistence for admin dashboard and MyPage
+- Admin dashboard and MyPage now serve as main pages that persist through browser refresh
+- Implemented automatic page recording when switching between menu, admin, and mypage states
+- Users can now refresh browser while on admin/mypage and return to the same page instead of defaulting to menu
+- Enhanced user experience by maintaining navigation context across browser sessions

 **Main Page Design Finalization (August 7, 2025)**:
 - Established CompleteTrainingUI.tsx as the central main page of the application
 - Fixed background color to exact specification: #e7effe (light blue)